 It means that the same sewer act as both sanitary sewer and stormwater sewer.

 a.
 It requires only one sewer.
 This reduces the cost of construction.

 b.
 Because of the large diameter; cleaning is easy.

 c.
 Self-cleaning velocity can be easily achieved in this method.

 Disadvantages of the Combined System

 a.
-Handling and transportation of sewer are difficult.
+Handling and transportation of sewer is difficult.

 b.
 Load on the treatment plant is increased.

 c.
 During heavy rains, it may flow out.

 d.
 They are large which requires more area & gets easily silted.